 We found 20 orthodontists near East Brunswick, NJ.

 Dr. Genevieve Fernandes practices orthodontics (braces) and general dentistry.
-She has a special interest in dentofacial orthopedics.
-Dr. Fernandes's average patient rating is 4.5 stars out of 5.
-She is accepting new patients.
+Her clinical interests encompass dentofacial orthopedics.
+Patient reviews placed her at an average of 4.5 stars out of 5.
+Dr. Fernandes welcomes new patients.

 Clinical interests: Dentofacial Orthopedics

-Dr. Jeffrey Karlin practices orthodontics (braces) in East Brunswick, NJ.
-On average, patients gave him a rating of 4.5 stars out of 5.
-Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Karlin takes.
+Dr. Jeffrey Karlin specializes in orthodontics (braces) and practices in East Brunswick, NJ.
+His patients gave him an average rating of 4.5 out of 5 stars.
+Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Karlin honors.

-Dr. Matthew Choi works as an orthodontist in Somerset, NJ.
-Dr. Choi has a 4.0 out of 5 star average patient rating.
-He accepts Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Dr. Marshall Fleer works as an orthodontist.
+Dr. Fleer has a 3.5 out of 5 star average patient rating.
+He takes Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

-Dr. Sanford Bosin's area of specialization is orthodontics (braces).
-Patients gave Dr. Bosin an average rating of 4.0 stars out of 5.
-He is in-network for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Sanford Bosin is an orthodontist.
+Patient ratings for Dr. Bosin average 4.0 stars out of 5.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.

-Dr. Natalie Nebblett is an orthodontist and general dentist in North Brunswick, NJ.
-She is in-network for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Dr. Natalie Nebblett works as an orthodontist and general dentist.
+Dr. Nebblett accepts Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.